razoumov/publish/plotly.md

 ## Three different plot destinations

+Quick online plotting:

-Quick online plotting (with room to store 25 free charts):
+* room to store 25 free charts; beyond that will get an error
+* can free up some space by removing older plots using their Python web API

 ~~~ {.python}
 import plotly.plotly as py    # online plotting